-The 'transactions in the quarter' columns are analyses of amounts already included within the 'other debits/(credits) and transfers (net)' column of section D1.
+The 'transactions in the quarter' columns are analyses of amounts already included within the 'other debits/(credits) and transfers

+(net)' column of section D1.

-- (i) 'loans acquired' represents balances on any relevant loan books acquired during the quarter from other lenders; - (ii) 'loans sold' represents balances on any relevant loan book (i.e. parcel of loans) sold during the quarter to another lender; - (iii) 'loans securitised' represents balances on any loans that the firm has 'securitised' in the quarter.
-It includes balances on loans subject to securitisation transactions which should follow MIPRU 4.2.14R MIPRU 4.2.16G.
+- (a) 'loans acquired' represents balances on any relevant loan books acquired during the quarter from other lenders; - (b) 'loans sold' represents balances on any relevant loan book (i.e. parcel of loans) sold during the quarter to another lender; - (c) 'loans securitised' represents balances on any loans that the firm has securitised in the quarter.
+It includes balances on loans subject to securitisation transactions which should follow MIPRU 4.2.14R to MIPRU 4.2.16G.
 Securitised loans brought back onto the balance sheet in the quarter should also be included and the amount here should be net of them.
-If the amount of securitised loans brought back onto the balance sheet is greater than the securitised balance then the net figure should be reported as a negative; and
+If the amount of securitised loans brought back onto the balance sheet is greater than the securitised balance then the net figure should be reported as a negative; and - (d) 'other' represents the net amount of other transaction amounts included in 'other debits/(credits) and transfers (net)' in D1.

-- (iv)\\\\'other' represents the net amount of other transaction amounts included in 'other debits/(credits) and transfers (net)' in D1. - NB:\\As a result, D2 [item (i) item (ii) item (iii) + item (iv)] should equal D1 [item 'other debits/(credits) and transfers (net)].
+NB: As a result, D2 (item (a) - item (b) - item (c) + item (d)) should equal D1 (item 'other debits/(credits) and transfers (net)).

 The final column 'balance at end quarter on loan assets subject to non-recourse funding' represents all such loan assets (and not just the amount treated as transactions in the quarter), and requires the 'gross amount' of such loan assets to be reported against relevant line item categories.
-Non-recourse funding can either be established by contract or in-substance.
+Non-recourse funding can be established either by contract or in-substance.
 The 'gross amount' is the amount of any such loan that would be shown in a firm's published or other balance sheet as X in the example below:

-gross loan asset = Х

-less non-recourse funding = Y

-net loan asset = X-Y
+gross loan asset = Xless non-recourse funding = Ynet loan asset = X-Y